 Rolling dunes, rugged low-lying mountains and desert plains give Fuerteventura holidays their distinctive atmosphere, but it is the wealth of stunning beaches that are the most appealing aspect of this charming Canary island, just off the African coast.

 The two main resorts in Fuerteventura are Corralejo at the northern tip, the largest and most bustling resort, and Morro Jable in the south, a slightly more sophisticated destination popular with surfers.
 There are numerous smaller resorts, and plenty of secluded sandy bays where you can get away from it all.
-On the Beach can find the best deals on Fuerteventura holidays with excellent deals on everything from flights to all inclusive accommodation, so book now for an idyllic holiday in this sandy paradise!
+On the Beach can find the best Fuerteventura holiday deals with excellent prices on everything from flights to all inclusive accommodation, so book now for an idyllic holiday in this sandy paradise!

 Fuerteventura enjoys a pleasant all year round climate with monthly average temperatures ranging from around 17° Celsius in January to 25° Celsius in August.
 The sirocco, or leveche in Spanish, is a seasonal wind that can bring sandstorms and raise temperatures considerably.
 With such a close proximity to the African coastline Fuerteventura is the driest of all Canary Islands, seeing little rain and remaining desert-like for most of the year so that you can spend plenty of time on the beach whenever you are on holiday in Fuerteventura.